 Managing the symptoms of PCOS – whether physiological or psychological varies from woman to woman based on the severity of the condition.
 That being said, other than medical intervention, there are just 2 effective and safe management techniques.
 Broadly, we can classify them as lifestyle changes which include exercise, nutrition and stress management and social support from family, friends, caregivers and wellwishers.
 Let’s discuss these further in detail.

-Lifestyle changes: making small yet effective changes to everyday activities can add up and eventually make a huge difference in the way PCOS affects the body and mind.
+Making small yet effective changes to everyday activities can add up and eventually make a huge difference in the way PCOS affects the body and mind.
 Even a minimal 5-10% of weight loss has a positive impact on metabolic, reproductive and psychological symptoms of PCOS.

-Physical activity and exercise: Following a consistent workout routine helps the body to bring certain hormonal levels to a state of balance.
+Following a consistent workout routine helps the body to bring certain hormonal levels to a state of balance.
 It also improves the body’s resistance to insulin, improving blood sugar levels.
 Exercise not only keeps your body healthy, but the happy hormones released during exercise also impact the mind.
 Spend equal amounts of time participating in endurance training like HIIT, jogging and swimming as well as resistance training activities like bodyweight training and weight lifting.
 If you like, you can also play a sport and dedicate at least one day a week to practising yoga and pilates.

-Nutrition and diet: It’s important to remember that eliminating entire food groups will not do you any good.
+It’s important to remember that eliminating entire food groups will not do you any good.
 It’s best to find smart alternatives to substitute the not-so-healthy or caloric heavy foods.
 Stay away from foods that trigger inflammation or certain reactions in your body.
 Eat at regular intervals while consuming whole foods that meet your macronutrient requirements.
 In severe cases, it’s best to consult a nutritionist.

-And the rest: Make sure you’re staying well hydrated.
+Make sure you’re staying well hydrated.
 Drink at least 2-3 litres of water every day.
 If that’s too tough, meet your water requirements by eating water-rich fruits and vegetables and by drinking juices and soups.

 Rest and recovery are just as important as exercise.
 Get 7-9 hours of undisturbed sleep every night.
 It’s during these hours that the body and mind relax and rejuvenate.